gem/oq-engine/doc/effective-realizations.rst

-     -f, --filtersources  flag to enable filtering of the source models -w, --weightsources  flag to enable weighting of the source models -d, --datatransfer   flag to enable data transfer calculation
+     -f, --filtersources  flag to enable filtering of the source models -w, --weightsources  flag to enable weighting of the source models -d, --datatransfer   flag to enable data transfer calculation -r, --report         flag to enable building a report in rst format

 Let's assume that you have a zip archive called `SHARE.zip` containing the SHARE source model, the SHARE source model logic tree file and the SHARE